For rapid detection of multiple analytes in human urine. For professional in-vitro diagnostic use only.

 Blood is often found in the urine of women during menstruation.
 The significance of detected traces may vary depending on the patient and clinical judgement is required with these samples.

 Glucose should not be detectable in normal urine.
 Small amounts of glucose may be excreted by the kidney.
 Glucose concentrations that continuously exceed 100 mg/dL are considered abnormal.

 Ketones are not normally present in urine.
 Detectable ketone concentrations may occur in the urine due to physiological stress conditions such as dieting, pregnancy and exercise.
 During starvation or other abnormal carbohydrate metabolism, extremely high urinary ketone concentrations may occur before serum ketones are elevated.

-The expected range in normal neonatal urine samples is pH 5-7.
-In other normal urine samples, the expected range is pH 4.5-8, with pH 6 as the average result.
+The expected range for normal neonatal urine samples is pH 5-7, for other normal urine samples the expected range is 4.5-8, with pH 6 as the average result.

-The colours range from yellow to yellow-green for negative results and from green to green-blue for positive results.
-A normal kidney can excrete 1-14 mg/dL of protein.
+Colours range from yellow to yellow-green for negative results and from green to green-blue for positive results.
+From a normal kidney, 1-14 mg/dl of protein can be excreted.
 Significant proteinuria is indicated when a colour is assigned to any colour field indicating more than trace.
 Clinical judgement is required to assign significance to detected traces.

 In the presence of an indicator, colours range from dark blue-green for urine with low ion concentration to green and yellow-green for urine with increased ion concentration.
 For randomly collected urine, the specific gravity can vary from 1.003-1.035 g/mL.
 24-hour urine from healthy adults with normal diet and fluid intake has a specific gravity of 1.016-1.022 g/mL.
 In cases with severe kidney damage, the specific gravity is 1.010 g/mL, the value of the glomerulus filtrate.